matthewarcus/poly/README.md

 ./poly --zrot 4 2 3 3 2 3 5

-Displays polyhedra based on 4 2 3 Schwarz triangle, with additional compounds according to 4 3 2 symmetry.
-With "rotations only" ('x' key) and compound colours ('f' key), shows compound of 5 tetrahedra,
+Displays polyhedron based on 4 2 3 Schwarz triangle, with additional compounds according to 2 3 5 symmetry.
+With "rotations only" ('x' key) and compound colours ('f' key), shows compound of 5 tetrahedra.

 Various keyboard commands: